1969 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Sid Collins served as chief announcer and Len Sutton served as "driver expert."
 At the conclusion of the race, Lou Palmer reported from victory lane.
 The broadcast came on-air with a 30-minute pre-race.

 The broadcast was carried on over 950 affiliates, including AFN, shortwave to troops in Vietnam, and the CBC.
 Foreign language translations were made in French, Italian, Spanish, and Portuguese.
 The broadcast was also carried in Mexico City on XEVIB.
 The broadcast reached an estimated 100 million listeners.

 Among the many visitors to the booth were O. J. Simpson, Oscar Robertson, Earl McCullouch, Irv Fried (Langhorne), Wally Parks, Dale Drake, Sam Hanks, and Duke Nalon.
-For the second year in a row, Senator Birch Bayh visited the booth, along with his teenage son, future senator Evan Bayh.
+For the second year in a row, Senator Birch Bayh visited the booth, along with his teenage son, future senator Evan Bayh who also for the second year in a row correctly predicted the winner of the race (Mario Andretti).
 Later in the race, Senator Vance Hartke also visited, accompanied by Secretary of Transportation John A. Volpe.